denten-books/plain-text/2-device.md

 the immanent object itself.
 To "objectify the elements" of the novel that "strike us more keenly," as Lubbock phrases it, therefore means for him quite the opposite of what is usually meant by objectification.
-The critic engages the completed *idea* of the novel, accessible to the mind only after the reading is finished.
+The critic engages the complete *idea* of the novel, accessible to the mind only after the conclusion of reading.
 Lubbock writes: "Far from losing ourselves in the world of the novel, we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
+The difficulty of materialist poetics reflects in the analysis that continually conflates the book as object with the book as idea.

-Critical reading in this sense entails an account of the transformation, from things to ideas: from words and sentences to stories, novels, and verse.
+Critical reading in Lubbock's sense entails an account of the transformation from things to ideas: from words and sentences to stories, novels, and verse.
-Echoing Boris Eichenbaum in "How *The Overcoat* is Made," Lubbock evokes the reader's attention to the technology or craft of such literary construction.
+Echoing Boris Eichenbaum in "How *The Overcoat* is Made," Lubbock is interested in literary craft---in how the thing is made.
 He promises to view a "handful of familiar novels [...] with some particularity," but without judgement or critique.
-"How they are made is the only question I ask," he writes [@shklovksy_poetika_1919; @lubbock_craft_1921, 12 & 28; @eichenbaum_how_1995].
-Since "the author of the book was a craftsman" it is therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].
-Lubbock's usage of an object-oriented vocabulary---"parts," "forms," "shapes," "proportions," and "designs"---nevertheless refer to ideational, mental constructs, just as it was for Shklovsky and Eichenbaum.
-"The book vanishes as we lay our hands on it," Lubbock writes [@lubbock_craft_1921, 273].
+"How they are made is the only question I ask," he writes [@shklovksy_poetika_1919; @lubbock_craft_1921, 12 & 28;
+@eichenbaum_how_1995].
+Since the author of the book was a "craftsman" it is therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].
+Lubbock's usage of the object-oriented vocabulary---his "parts," "forms," "shapes," "proportions," and "designs"---nevertheless refer to ideational, mental constructs, just as it was for Shklovsky and Eichenbaum.
+"The book vanishes as we lay our hands on it," Lubbock wrote [@lubbock_craft_1921, 273].
 Critics must chose to see either the trees or the forest.
-While the totality of the work comes into view, the technical details of craft---and the book itself---disappear.
+As the totality of the work comes into view, the technical details of craft---and therefore the book itself---disappear.
-Viewed up close, the technical particulates also obscure sight of the work as a whole. *The Craft of Fiction* ends on an ambivalent note, stopping short of recovering the book as an object.
+Viewed up close, the technical particulates obscure sight of the work as a whole. *The Craft of Fiction* ends on an ambivalent note, stopping short of recovering the book as an object.
 "If only there was one single tangible and measurable fact about the book," Lubbock wrote.
 If only it could be "weighed like a statue" or "measured like a picture, it would be a support in the world